 One thing that most women hate about pregnancy is the inevitable weight gain.
 Of course, eating for two was fun at the time!
 But now that you want to get your pre-pregnancy body back, it can be a bit frustrating.
-It doesn’t need to be, though, as you can use the following tips to get your shape back the healthy way:
+It doesn’t need to be, though, as you can use the following tips to lose the baby weight and get your shape back the healthy way:

 - Share recipes with your friends and family – You should email your friends and family members to find out if any of them want to join you on this journey.
 You will find that there are bound to be one or two of your loved ones that want to get fit and eat better.
 By trading recipes and hosting healthy lunches, you make the weight loss journey a much more enjoyable one.
 Having a support system is important when attempting to reach any goal.
 You will also have a group of people that you feel accountable to, and so you will be less likely to slip up.